EternityForest/AnyoneCanDoIt/MathELI5.md

 As an aside, some math people will insist this is very obvious, but like most of the stuff in this file, I only know because of some random Facebook meme.

+### Percentage Point Confusion Fun Times

+These are a very common way to confuse people.
+Suppose has a vote to decide what color to paint the school.
+Yesterday, green got 10 votes in a preliminary poll, or 1%, and today, it has 2% approval.

+There are three different ways to report this.
+One is to say it increased by one percentage point.
+Which is correct.
+However, a you could also shorten that to "it increased by one percent", which would not be correct at all.

+You could say it has "200% of yesterday's approval", or you could say it had a "100% increase", as those 10 votes it gained are 100% of yesterday's total.

+Making raw data available will disambiguate this confusion, as can adding redundancy.
+If I say "out of 1000 students, 1%(10 students) preferred green yesterday.
+Today 20 students did, a 100% increase!", then you can see for yourself what is actually happening.

+Of course, in real science, words are used more precisely, and people are usually expected to know what they mean.
+But in everyday writing, this stuff is well known to be confusing.

 ## Averaging